 About the Author

 Patrick Livanos Lester began sailing on San Francisco Bay from a young age.
 He graduated from high school at sixteen and started his graduate work at twenty, receiving a research fellowship at NASA Ames Research Center.
 There, he found a mentor and joined a team designing collision avoidance systems and cockpit traffic displays (pilots call it TCAS) for commercial aircraft.
-It was when that he learned to fly.

 When he completed his master's degree, Lockheed's Space Station Program recruited him to design their neutral buoyancy program.
 That translates to putting flight crew members in specialized space suits in a big tank of water to simulate the weightless environment.
-That's when he learned to scuba dive.

 Patrick Livanos Lester